sweta-2901/sciprog_24/practical2/README.md

-This is Practical 1
+This is Practical 2

-This contains all the .c files for practical 1
+This contains all the .c files for practical 2

 Conversion.c gives the number of binary digits and the representation of the value in integer float and binary form

+Compilation :

+gcc -o Conversion Conversion.c

+Execution :

+./Conversion

 Output: